Skip to content

 • Create a new tree by dragging your layer to the void

-• Parent a layer by dragging it over the name of an existing layer in the tree
+• Parent a layer by dragging it over the name of an existing layer in the tree, surrounding this layer in yellow

 If your cursor is between two layers or even two branches, a long yellow line will appear, indicating that you can insert a layer into this spot.